|Starting up Matlab||Exercise 3|

 |Zero||0||Lab was not submitted.|

 Some of the labs include extra credit exercises.
-The percentage value of these extra credit exercises are stated with the exercises themselves.
+The percentage values of these extra credit exercises are stated with the exercises themselves.
 At the end of the semester, the extra credit percentages will be added to the grade percentages and the average computed from the sum, except that averages will not exceed 100.
 Half of the unused extra credit on one lab will be applied toward later labs.
 Unsubmitted labs will not be eligible for extra credit.

 Each lab is due before 11:59 PM the day the subsequent lab begins.
 Labs submitted after the day the subsequent lab begins will have 1% deducted from the percentage grade for that lab.
 An additional percent will be deducted for each further week they are late.
 The final due date for labs 2 through 7 is the last day of classes for the semester, and the final due date for labs 8, 9 and 10 will be announced near the end of the semester.
 Labs that are not submitted before their final due date will be given a grade of zero, except under special circumstances.

-In this section you will see how to start up of Matlab using the Java windowing interface.
+In this section you will see how to start up of Matlab using the windowing interface.
 These instructions are the same for Unix, Mac and MS-Windows versions of Matlab.
 I will also give the command-line equivalents of many of the commands.
 These command-line equivalents are valid for all versions of Matlab as well as for the Matlab clone named Octave.
 Generally speaking, anything you can do using a menu can also be done with command-line equivalents.
 You would use the command-line equivalents when writing scripts and the menus when working interactively.

-Sometimes, the window will open up containing a large number of warning messages about files missing.
+On older computers, the window will open up containing a large number of warning messages about files missing.
 These messages are ``normal'' and can be safely ignored.

 Warning: You must switch to one of these directories or some other permanent directory each time you start Matlab.
 It is easy to forget to switch and if you do forget and log off from the computer, your work will be lost!
 In that case, your ``Command History'' will be retained and you can use it to help reconstruct your work.